harbingerofme/R2DS-Essentials/README.md

 ## Modules

+### RetrieveUsername
+Makes the users appear with their actual steam nickname instead of `[unknown]`.

 ### ExecConfig
 Execute the server config file of your choice located in `Risk of Rain 2_Data/Config/` (server.cfg by default).

-### HideIP
-Hides the IP from the console.

 ### MotD
 Adds a configurable message of the day that is send to clients when they connect.
+Supports tokens.

-### RetrieveUsername
+### HideIP
-Makes the users appear with their actual steam nickname instead of `[unknown]`.
+Hides the IP from the console output window, mostly for preventing privacy leaks during debugging.

 ## Planned features